tianzhiya/LSAFusion/README.md

-# LSDFusion
+# LSAFusion
-Code of LSDFusion:It is an infrared and visible light image fusion algorithm specifically designed for low-light environments.
+Code of LSAFusion:It is an infrared and visible light image fusion algorithm specifically designed for low-light environments.
 ## Tips:<br>
 Due to file size issues, the training set has been removed from the code and the MSRS dataset can be downloaded here:https://github.com/Linfeng-Tang/MSRS
 Place the downloaded training dataset under: MSRS/ path.